mauOrtRuiz/Steel_Degradation/README.md

  **Results**

- A subset of 10 images of higher resolution were tested and segmented by this framework, and segmentation performance was obtained.
+ A subset of 15 images of higher resolution were tested and for evaluated for segmentation task and for clasification task into the 4 differnt intervals (classes) by this framework.
+First, segmentation performance was obtained.
 For the +D proposal, time degradation was also estimated.

  <img width="4041" height="791" alt="segmentation_Comparison" src="https://github.com/user-attachments/assets/ee070f78-c3cd-4835-bb36-a861e1b58efe" />